Elisa Doucette - Founder, Client Strategy, & Coaching

 I believe in this principle, even though it isn’t always the popular opinion: Great writing must be your foundation for popular and authority-building content.
 Marketing tricks and tactics can get eyes on your site, and you can optimize and analyze for every button and metric – and you should absolutely consider them if you want to be serious about writing online or for an audience.
 But if what you have to say and how you say it are not well-thought out and presented, your audience will not care.

-Most Read Book: The History of the Decline and Fall of the Roman Empire by Edward Gibbon and The Rosie Project by Graeme Simsion
+Most Read Book: Leonardo's Notebooks: Writing and Art of the Great Master by Leonardo da Vinci and The Rosie Project by Graeme Simsion

 Favorite Story to Tell: Up to the age of 30, I had never lived outside the state of Maine or traveled further than Canada.
 Then, I landed a gig that put me on a one-way flight, with a shiny new passport, to live for six months in Bali, Indonesia.
 In my first three weeks living abroad, I got into a fight at a club, held hostage in a taxi, was robbed, and finally thrown off the back of a motorbike when we were hit head-on – ending in three surgeries on my knee.
 I managed to power through and have some badass scars to prove it.
 Been traveling ever since.
 This is either extreme confidence or complete idiocy.
 The jury is still out.